 By William C. Nichols

-William C. Nichols is vice president and general manager, AEVI Americas.
-He has spent his career in Fin-Tech with experience in strategic marketing, sales, operational leadership and new product initiatives in the highly competitive payment industry both in the US and internationally.
+William C. Nichols is vice president and GM Sales Americas, with AEVI.
+He has spent his career in fintech, with experience in strategic marketing, sales, operational leadership and new product initiatives in the highly competitive payments industry both in the United States and internationally.
 Contact him at firstname.lastname@example.org.

 The Green Sheet Inc. is now a proud affiliate of Bankcard Life, a premier community that provides industry-leading training and resources for payment professionals.
 Click here for more information.

 Notice to readers: These are archived articles.
 Contact names or information may be out of date.
 We regret any inconvenience.Prev Next